Skip to main content

 Install

 CrewAI 1.0+ routes LLM calls to different provider SDKs based on your model string.
-Match your instrumentor to the provider CrewAI is calling:
+Match your LLM-level instrumentor to the provider CrewAI is actually calling:

 Model stringProvider SDK usedInstrumentor package